Submitting a Case

-If you submit your case via web or voicemail, the assigned Support Engineer will contact you as soon as possible, during normal support hours.
+If you submit your case via web, the assigned Support Engineer will contact you as soon as possible, during normal support hours.
 The timeframe will depend on current caseload and urgency.

-Depending on the nature of the case and your preferences, the follow-up may proceed via email or phone.
+Depending on the nature of the case and the information needed to advance the investigation, the follow-up may proceed via email or phone.
 Your Support Engineer may also suggest that you work together through web-based screen sharing.
 After the initial response, case follow-up will depend on the nature of the next steps.
-In some cases, the next step may require that you gather more information or wait for another occurrence of the problem.
+In some cases, the next step may require that you perform configuration changes or wait for another occurrence of the problem.
 We request your participation and cooperation while the case is being investigated.
 Also, we do have automated processes in place to improve efficiency.
 If a Support Engineer requests additional information from you (i.e. logs, screenshots, clarification), please reply at your earliest convenience.
 If we do not hear back within a couple of days, an automated email will be sent asking, "if the issue has been resolved or do you need more time to respond".
 After third attempt, case will automatically close and cannot be reopened.
 Please reply to one of the automated emails that will inform us of current status and also interrupt the three strikes (3x) process.

 Some cases may require involvement from outside of the support department.
 As warranted, your Support Engineer may escalate the case to involve one or more of the following teams: